vectordotdev/vector/docs/specs/component.md

     - For HTTP-based protocols, the total number of raw bytes in the HTTP body, as typically represented by the `Content-Length` header.
-    - For UDP, TCP, and Unix protocols, the total number of raw bytes received from the socket excluding the delimiter.
+    - For UDP, TCP, and Unix protocols, the total number of raw bytes received from the socket excluding framing/delimiters.
     - For files, the total number of raw bytes read from the file excluding the delimiter.
   - `protocol` - REQUIRED, the protocol used to send the bytes.
 MUST be one of